joeldushouyu/ExternalGraphicCard/TechnicalMaunaul.md

 Assuming the CyUSB3014 device is pre-configured into synchronous slave-fifo mode, upon receiving USB data from the host laptop, the Cyusb3014 IC pushes the data to the internal buffer and notifies the ULX3s FPGA board by toggling both FLAGC and FLAGD wire (for more detail, please see the configuration part of CyUSB3014 board).

 The [Verilog program](https://github.com/joeldushouyu/ulx3s-misc/tree/doubleFIFOImplementation/examples/dvi) is forked and modified the existing [HDMI video output verilog demo](https://github.com/emard/ulx3s-misc/tree/master/examples/dvi).
 The overall structure of the verilog code is shown in Figure 3.
 In the verilog program, I modified the [Async fifo](https://github.com/joeldushouyu/async_fifo/tree/doubleFifoBuffer) project to create a double FiFo.
-The first fifo is configured to be [4096 word size](https://github.com/joeldushouyu/ulx3s-misc/blob/doubleFIFOImplementation/examples/dvi/top/top_usbtest.v#L889) and the second fifo is configured to be [8192 word size](https://github.com/joeldushouyu/ulx3s-misc/blob/doubleFIFOImplementation/examples/dvi/top/top_usbtest.v#L889).
+The first fifo is configured to be [4096 word size](https://github.com/joeldushouyu/ulx3s-misc/blob/doubleFIFOImplementation/examples/dvi/top/top_usbtest.v#L890) and the second fifo is configured to be [64 word size](https://github.com/joeldushouyu/ulx3s-misc/blob/doubleFIFOImplementation/examples/dvi/top/top_usbtest.v#L891).
 The FPGA start out in __IDLE__ state with both FIFO empty.
 Once CyUSB3014 board toggle FLAGC and FLAGD wire that indicate available data and FIFO1 indicate is empty, the fpga goes to **Stream_Out** mode to read 4096 word from CyUSB3014 and write to FIFO1.
 After the data pass from FIFO1 to FIFO2 and indicate data available to __HDMI Output Module__, the __HDMI Output Module__ enable the __Enable Read__ wire and start reading video data from FIFO2 and convert to HDMI signal.

 **Note** Given CyUSB3014 is set up to 32 bit, the __word size__ should be configured to 32 bit.
 However, the __word size__ is current configured to [16 bit](https://github.com/joeldushouyu/ulx3s-misc/blob/doubleFIFOImplementation/examples/dvi/top/top_usbtest.v#L888) due to issue with the PCB board design.
-For more info, please refer to the __Manufacturing Details__ section.
+For more info, please refer to the __Notes in "Schematics and Drawings"__ section.

 **Note** Currently, there is a [bug](https://github.com/dpretet/async_fifo/pull/13) I found in the async_fifo after adding [parameters for threshold value](https://github.com/dpretet/async_fifo/pull/11).
 Once the PR I submitted is merged, I will need to re-merge the [doube-fifo branch](https://github.com/joeldushouyu/async_fifo/tree/doubleFifoBuffer) that I used for this project with the [main branch](https://github.com/dpretet/async_fifo)